DevAmarkr/Node-Task-Manager/README.md

 `POST:   http://localhost:3210/api/auth/login { "email":"", "password":""}`

 - NOTE: `Please connect Websocket server through Postman and pass JWT token for validation in the header as auth key and listen to welcome, and notify events for real-time updates`

-## Real-Time updates with webSocket flow

-  ###  Client Side
-  -  The client-side application (e.g., a web browser or Postman) establishes a WebSocket connection with the server
-  -  Upon successful connection, the client will send an authentication token to the server for authentication
-  -  After authentication, the server will send an initial list of tasks to the client

-  ###  Server-Side
-  -  The server, upon receiving a connection request from a client, establishes a WebSocket connection.
-  -  The server authenticates the client by verifying the authentication token provided
-  -  Once authenticated, the server will send the initial list of tasks to the client
-  -  The server sets up a MongoDB Change Stream using Task.watch() to monitor changes in the tasks collection.
-  -  Whenever there's a change (insert, update, delete) in the tasks collection, the change event is captured by the change stream
-  -  The server broadcasts the updated list of tasks to the owner of the task connected to the server via the WebSocket connection via notify event.

 ## License